-Brighthouse Financial: Why The Stock Is Down After Solid Q3
+Brighthouse Financial: Why The Stock Is Down After A Solid Q3

 Bottom line

 Brighthouse still needs to build capital to increase its assets above the CTE95 level.
-As such, although the company does target a 50-70% payout ratio by 2020, it will not likely pay a dividend or start a buyback in the near-term.
+As such, although the company does target a 50-70% payout ratio by 2020, it will not likely pay a dividend or start a buyback in the near term.
 That remains a concern for income-oriented investors.
 With that being said, the post-Q3 sell-off represents a great buying opportunity for value investors.
 With a 6.5x forward P/E and a number of catalysts, Brighthouse Financial offers one of the most attractive risk/reward ratios in the US Financials space.

 If you would like to receive our articles as soon as they are published, consider following us by clicking the "Follow" button beside our name at the top of the page.
 Thank you for reading.